 The Bank's profitability is dependent to a large extent upon net interest income, which is the difference (or "spread") between the interest earned on loans, investment securities and other interest earning assets and interest paid on deposits, borrowings, and other interest-bearing liabilities.
 Because of the differences in maturities and repricing characteristics of interest earning assets and interest-bearing liabilities, changes in interest rates do not produce equivalent changes in interest income earned on interest earning assets and interest paid on interest bearing liabilities.
 Accordingly, fluctuations in interest rates could adversely affect the Bank's interest rate spread, and, in turn, profitability.
 The Bank seeks to manage its interest rate risk within well-established policies and guidelines.
-Generally, the Bank seeks an asset and liability structure that insulates net interest rate risk may not be effective in a highly volatile rate environment.
+Generally, the Bank seeks an asset and liability structure that insulates net interest income from large deviations attributable to changes in market rates.
+However, the Bank's structures and practices to manage interest rate risk may not be effective in a highly volatile rate environment.
 The Federal Reserve slowed its increases to the federal funds target rate in 2023, with the most recent increase occurring in July 2023.
 The Federal Reserve has communicated that the economic outlook continues to be uncertain, and while it has stated that rates may decrease later in 2024, there can be no assurance of the timing or amount of any future rate adjustments.
 Further, there can be no assurance regarding any forecasts or predictions about the effect that any future rate adjustments may have on our results of operations.
 Elevated interest rates could negatively impact deposit growth, the value of our investments, shareholders' equity, and the Bank's profitability.